 About 10 years ago, members of the Forest Fire Lookout Association (FFLA) successfully arranged a tour of Satus and Signal lookouts with the Yakama Nation, but no one since had been able to do so.
 I made some inquiries last year and was told the only way onto reservation land was to be a Yakama tribal member, the spouse of one, or part of a work party, typically reserved for educational or community programs.

 Visiting Satus and Signal posed a different kind of challenge.
 It wasn’t about finding a unique way in or surviving bushwhacking and route finding, it was about gaining access to a land that I had no claim or right to access.
-As a person with 50% Hispanic heritage, I have the utmost respect for native lands and cultures and told myself these two lookouts were ones I might never visit.
+As a person with 50% Hispanic heritage and a great-grandmother who was Blackfoot, I have the utmost respect for native lands and cultures and told myself these two lookouts were ones I might never visit.

 I knew if an opportunity presented itself, it would need to be the right one.